 Some illegal drugs, such as heroin, are also opioids.
 Both legal and illegal opioid medications have a high risk of causing addiction, overdose, and death.

-Opioid abuse and overdose have become such a serious problem that the National Institutes of Health have declared it a crisis.
-Medical experts are now looking into safe and effective pain relievers without opioids.
+Opioid abuse and overdose have become such a serious problem that the

 Natural endorphins work similarly to opioid pain relievers, but their results may not be as dramatic.
 However, endorphins can produce a “high” that is both healthy and safe, without the risk of addiction and overdose.

 The following activities show promise as ways to naturally increase endorphins.
 However, endorphin levels vary between individuals, so results will also vary.

 For years, researchers suspected that endorphins caused the so-called “runner’s high,” a feeling of euphoria that happens after lengthy, vigorous physical activity.

 However, measuring endorphins in humans was not possible until 2008, when new imaging technology became available.

 Researchers used positron emission tomography (PET) scans to view athlete’s brains both before and after exercise.
 They found an increase in the release of endorphins after exercise.

 As exercise boosts mood and increases endorphins, some medical professionals prescribe regular exercise as a treatment for mild to moderate depression and anxiety.

 Exercise can be used safely in conjunction with other treatments, such as medications or therapy, and can also be used alone.
 One study states that exercise can improve some symptoms of depression, similarly to antidepressants.